Employee Retention Strategies: Popcorn Day

 “And you know your employees enjoy it when they start to ask, “When is our next popcorn day?“, the HR Training Coordinator concludes.

 You can always do something

-At Celpax we see many blue collar sites where they don’t just measure in the office, but also in the plants, like here where 91% leave work having had a good day.
+At Celpax we see many blue-collar sites where they don’t just measure the employee mood in the office, but also in the plants.

-We hope they will expand the continuous improvement concept to their poultry plant workers, to increase the employee morale
+We hope their business will expand the continuous improvement concept to their poultry plant workers, to increase the employee morale

 Interested in Employee Retention Strategies and keeping your talent?